- Jobber Blueprint /

 Copper is the best CRM software for small businesses using Google Workspace apps like Gmail and Google Drive.

-Along with typical CRM features like contact management and task automation, Copper automatically saves conversations and files from your Gmail into your CRM records, saving you from double entry and keeping all customer details up to date.
+Along with typical CRM features like contact management and task automation, Copper automatically stores conversations and files from your Gmail into your CRM records, saving you from double entry and keeping all customer details up to date.

 READ MORE: See our full list of the best CRM apps for small businesses